sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightradar24.md

 First-time users should obtain a FlightRadar24 sharing key \(a _fr24key_\).
 To get one, you can run through the sign-up process.
 This will ask a series of questions allowing you to sign up with FlightRadar24 and get a _fr24key_.

-There's an automated script that you can run, however if this breaks \(please let [@mikenye](https://github.com/mikenye) know so he can fix it\), you can also use the manual sign-up method.
+There's an automated script that you can run, however if this breaks please let us know by raising an issue on [GitHub](https://github.com/sdr-enthusiasts/docker-flightradar24/issues).
+You can also use the manual sign-up method.

 #### Automatic Sign-Up Script Method